odu-cs625-datavis/github-classroom-for-students/README.md

 ![Alt Text](http://g.recordit.co/ENAZXCmgs9.gif)

 4. Setup options in Git.
-In you have a Mac, open up the shell in R Studio by clicking Tools -> Shell.
+In you have a Mac, open up the shell in RStudio by clicking Tools -> Shell.
 If you don't want to enter RStudio, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) as shown above.
 If you have a Windows, open Git BASH, which you should have downloaded in step 3.
 Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
 Note that Windows users should read section 8.1 in the above link carefully.
 Below is an example of what this process looks like on a Mac:

 ![Alt Text](http://g.recordit.co/ibUp6dYimU.gif)